GegznaV/RcmdrPlugin.biostat/README.md

 ### Activate *BioStat* (green) mode

-A more convenient way to use the plug-in is to activate the *BioStat* mode (green icon):
+A more convenient way to use the plug-in is to activate the *BioStat* mode.
+This mode uses the green icon instead of the blue one.

 <img src="https://raw.githubusercontent.com/GegznaV/RcmdrPlugin.biostat/master/inst/etc/fig/04--activate-biostat-mode.png" style="display: block; margin: auto;" />

-In this mode, additional buttons, which enable access to the most common functions, are added below the menu bar.
-The meaning of these buttons:
+In this mode, additional buttons, which enable access to the most common functions, are added below the menu bar:

 <img src="https://raw.githubusercontent.com/GegznaV/RcmdrPlugin.biostat/master/inst/etc/fig/05--buttons-in-biostat-mode.png" style="display: block; margin: auto;" />